Oluwaferanmi-Akinwale/-Shopping-Trends-Dashboard/README.md

 ### Data Sources

-Shopping Trends Data: The primary dataset used for this analysis is the “shopping_trends.xlsx” file, containing detailed transaction data across various product categories, customer demographics, and purchase channels and the data was gotten from Kaggle [Download here](https://www.kaggle.com/datasets/bhadramohit/customer-shopping-latest-trends-dataset?resource=download)
+Shopping Trends Data: The primary dataset used for this analysis is the “shopping_trends.xlsx” file, containing detailed transaction data across various product categories, customer demographics, and purchase channels and the data was gotten from Kaggle: [Download here](https://www.kaggle.com/datasets/bhadramohit/customer-shopping-latest-trends-dataset?resource=download)

 ### Tools